 A grand view

-Much of the gardens at Weston Wood Farm had already been developed by the time the clients invited me to visit.
+Much of the gardens at this Farm had already been developed by the time the clients invited me to visit.
 However, an area of a couple of acres, immediately to the side of the house linking together a number of key buildings within the estate, and providing a link out into the Staffordshire countryside, had given them some problems.
 The space seemed like an afterthought to the rest of the property, and the clients felt very little urge to ever visit it.
 My brief was to give it a purpose, link the existing buildings together and provide a 'grand view’ from the main side door of the Georgian manor house.

 A winding water course